 West Virginia allows diesel mechanics to work in the state without any special license, but most employers prefer candidates to be proficient in certain sectors of this industry.
-After diesel mechanic have some work experience, they can decide to further their expertise by taking the qualifying exam through the National Institute for Automotive Service Excellence (ASE).
+After a diesel mechanic has some work experience, he or she can decide to further their expertise by taking the qualifying exam through the National Institute for Automotive Service Excellence (ASE).

 With over 40 tests available to diesel mechanics, the ASE allows candidates to prove mastery in preventative maintenance techniques, steering systems, brakes, and electrical systems.
 Diesel mechanics who earn their ASE certification will increase their chances of getting promoted or receiving a pay raise with diesel employers across West Virginia.

 The U.S. Bureau of Labor Statistics (BLS) conducted recent research to determine the diesel mechanic demographics in West Virginia.
 According to the survey, West Virginian companies employ approximately fifteen hundred diesel mechanics statewide.

 The BLS also found that the pay scale fluctuates greatly based on location and experience, with the bottom 10 percent earning $22,230 a year and the top 10 percent making $54,300 annually.

 The growth for this industry is expected to increase over the next few years, adding another 21,600 diesel mechanic positions throughout the nation.